canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-define-an-adt
+use-a-trait

-# Exercise 19 > Define an ADT
+# Exercise 20 > Use a Trait

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.